yodertv/test-atomic-writes/README.md

   -worker int
     	worker: perform the writes, internal (default -1)
 ```
-Note: For readonly flag to work correctly the same arguments must be provided that created the file you wish to read.
+Note: The readonly switch also needs the identical parameters used to create the file.

 ## Test
 ```
 go test -v main_test.go
+cd api
+go test -v start.go start_test.go
 ```
+## Example deployed on Vercel

-- Hosted at vercel.
-See the test results from the last deployment at https://test-atomic-writes.vercel.app/test-output.log.
+- See the test results from the last deployment at https://test-atomic-writes.vercel.app/test-output.log.
+- See the build output from the last deployment at https://test-atomic-writes.vercel.app/build-output.log.

 ## Todo
 - Fix api/start to call the test code properly.
 Currently just demonstrated by extracting go environment info and executing "ls" and "pwd".